Senths02/portfolio/src/content/watch-party-data.md

 <br>

 ### Research outcomes
->Overall, research outcomes indicated the new copy, name and navigation improved awareness and understanding.
+>The outcomes from moderated research indicated the new copy, name and navigation improved awareness and understanding.
 But there were opportunities for improvement.

 In the navigation, the ability to interact with the logo was unclear.
 And although there was some improvement, the Data Pod set-up process still caused some friction.
 <br>